Pointwise decay for semilinear wave equations in $\mathbb{R}^{!+3}$

+However, the procedure involves delicate estimates for the integrals of functions $u_+$, $v_+$ on the backward light cone $\mathcal{N}^{-}(q)$.
+For technical reasons, we discuss two cases: in the exterior region $\{t+2\leq |x|\}$ and in the interior region $\{t+2>|x|\}$ (by symmetry it suffices to consider the solution in the future $t\geq 0$).
+When $q$ locates in the exterior region, the backward light cone $\mathcal{N}^{-}(q)$ also lies in the exterior region.
+This helps to estimate the mentioned integrals.
+By using a type of bootstrap argument (or Gronwall's inequality), we then can derive the pointwise decay estimates of the solutions in the exterior region.

-The above argument only works in the exterior region $\{t+1\leq |x|\}$.
-Similar argument with minor modifications also applies to the interior region $\{t+1>|x|\}$ after conformal transformation (for simplicity we only consider the solution in the future $t\geq 0$).
-Pick up the hyperboloid $\mathbb{H}$ passing through the 2-sphere $\{t=0, |x|=1\}$.
+When $q$ lies in the interior region, estimating integrals of functions of $u_+$, $v_+$ on $\mathcal{N}^{-}(q)$ becomes quite complicated.
+Instead, we use the method of conformal compactification.
+Pick up the hyperboloid $\mathbb{H}$ passing through the 2-sphere $\{t=0, |x|=2\}$.
 The region enclosed by $\mathbb{H}$ contains the interior region and is conformally equivalent to the compact backward cone $\{\tilde{t}+|\tilde{x}|\leq \frac{5}{6}\}$.
-The study of the asymptotic behavior of solution to \eqref{eq:NLW:semi:3d} in the interior region is then reduced to control the growth of solution to a class of semilinear wave equation on this compact cone with initial data determined by the original solution on the hyperboloid $\mathbb{H}$, which has already been understood.
+The study of the asymptotic behavior of solutions to \eqref{eq:NLW:semi:3d} in the interior region is then reduced to control the growth of solutions to a class of semilinear wave equation on this compact region with initial data determined by the original solutions on the hyperboloid $\mathbb{H}$, which has already been understood.